RyogaAqua/Restaurante/README.md

 - Stripe (for payment simulation)

 ## Authors
-- Developed by emman (and contributors)
+- Developed by Megaroba, YadielTorres, OscarLopez2002

 ## License
 This project is for educational purposes.